alanrob17/Portfolio/content/post/using-powershell-to-create-json-from-sql-server.md

 categories: ["programming"]
 ---

-### Using Powershell to create JSON from SQL Server

 While searching for ways to generate JSON from SQL Server I found a video on using Powershell to generate JSON using calls to SQL Server.
 This looked interesting so I tried it out and it worked.
 Unfortunately it still didn't validate and just generated rubbish.
 I loaded the data into a text editor and found that when it hit the line return point it chopped data and added three dots to the end of each line.

 This is the code I used to generate data from Powershell.
 It is just using .Net framework commands to connect to SQL Server and is not too much different to the way I manipulate SQL Server from C# code.